stufield/stufield/README.md

 I'm a software engineer and data scientist from 🇨🇦 and currently living in Fort Collins, Colorado.

+I am currently exploring new employment opportunities, so if you think my skill set and experience is a match for your team, please reach out!

 You can find me on [![Twitter][1.2]][1], [![Instagram][4.2]][4], [![LinkedIn][3.2]][3], or via email ➡
 [![Gmail Badge](https://img.shields.io/badge/-Gmail-c14438?style=flat-square&logo=Gmail&logoColor=white&link=mailto:stu.g.field@gmail.com)](mailto:stu.g.field@gmail.com)